-It’s usually used for making the soundboard and is surely one of the best ukuleles I’ve ever heard.
+It’s usually used for making the soundboard and is undoubtedly one of the best ukuleles I’ve ever heard.

-Although rosewood doesn’t exactly shine bright in the ukulele universe, but you will be impressed how adding this wood to your ukulele will impact your overall experience.
+Although rosewood doesn’t exactly shine bright in the ukulele universe, you will be impressed by how adding this wood to your ukulele will impact your overall experience.